(left) Tunnel; (right-above) remains of a conduit in the Syk; (right-below) Roman road in the Syk

 The extent of the monumental area of the town is rather small when compared to that over which the tombs are spread.
 When Burckhardt visited the site he could only establish by the number of broken stones that a town was there.
 Today archaeologists have been able to identify cardo maximus, the main north-south street of the town and to re-erect some of the columns which flanked it.

-Great Temple - details: (left) a small theatre, probably a Byzantine addition at the centre of the temple; (centre) capital decorated with elephant heads; (right) Corinthian capital
+Great Temple: (left) a small theatre or a "synthronon", a Byzantine addition at the centre of the temple after it was turned into a church; (centre) capital decorated with elephant heads; (right) Corinthian capital

 The deities to whom the temple was dedicated have not been identified yet and the dating of the monument is a matter for discussion.
 Brown University archaeologists set its enlargement in the Ist century AD.